E2031-Salih/cw_AWS_Dev_Ops_Workshop/devops/projects/README.md

 # DevOps Projects

-List of projects within AWS workshop as follows;
+List of projects within AWS workshop as follows;: